Sembawang Hot Spring Park: History

 In 1909, a Chinese merchant named Seah Eng Keong, the son of Chinese pioneer Seah Liang Seah, discovered hot springs in his pineapple estate in Sembawang.
-The three springs were channelled into one, so that the water would be conveniently concentrated in one area.
+The three springs were channeled into one so that the water would be conveniently concentrated in one area.
 A well was built along with the spring, which became popular with the villagers, who frequently sought the waters for their supposed healing powers.
 The spring's fame spread, resulting in the village becoming known as Kampong Ayer Panas, which means "Village of Hot Water" in Malay.

-Soft drinks firm Fraser & Neave (F&N) acquired the site in 1922, and set up a bottling plant at nearby Semangat Ayer to tap the mineral water, which they labelled Seletaris.
+The soft drinks firm Fraser & Neave (F&N) acquired the site in 1922, and set up a bottling plant at nearby Semangat Ayer to tap the mineral water, which they labelled Seletaris.
 During the Second World War, the spring's flow was temporarily interrupted when a bomb fell near the well during the Imperial Japanese air raid over Singapore in 1942.
 After the fall of Singapore, the Imperial Japanese Army military seized the place and converted it into recreational thermal baths (onsen).

 The hot spring was frequented by gamblers in 1960, who took "good luck" baths before the start of horse races.
 That same year, the villagers urged the authorities to develop the area into a spa-like onsen tourist resort.
 However, F&N shelved the suggestion after geologists could not trace the source of the spring water.
-In 1967, the proposal of the spa surfaced again, when F&N proposed plans for the development of a bathhouse, restaurants, a miniature golf course and even a nature reserve.
+In 1967, the proposal of the spa surfaced again when F&N proposed plans for the development of a bathhouse, restaurants, a miniature golf course, and even a nature reserve.
 However, the plans did not materialize, so the hot spring remained untouched and forgotten.